 Get Ready for Engineers Week with these planning tips

-Start by naming an Engineers Week contact for your Section or Branch.
+Get connected to ASCE Pre-College Outreach.
 Your current outreach chair will be the main point of contact, but if you don’t have one, email email@example.com and provide a POC.
 Like us on Facebook and receive updates throughout Engineers Week!

 Help us recognize special volunteers at the ASCE Multi-Regional Leadership Conferences.
-Use the simple online form to provide the name and mailing address of one volunteer from your Section/Branch/Younger Member Forumwho deserves special recognition.
+Submit a nomination form with the name of one volunteer from your Section/Branch who deserves special recognition.
 We will recognize him or her at the ASCE Leadership Conferences awards luncheon, and also send your volunteer a Starbuck's gift card to express our thanks during Engineers Week!
 Deadline for submission is Fri., Jan.
-4, 2013.
+3, 2014.

 Order themed posters to celebrate Engineers Week and Introduce a Girl to Engineering Day.
 FREE posters are available through firstname.lastname@example.org.
 (Limit one EWeek and one Girl Day kit per request.)

-TIP #5 -- Order National Engineers Week resources from ASCE and the EWeek Foundation.
+Order National Engineers Week resources from ASCE and DiscoverE.
 Free and low cost resources are now available online from ASCE or in the DiscoverE online store.

 Adopt the Engineers Week theme in your informational campaign.
 Download free Web graphics for your newsletters, programs and other communications.
-Use for:
+Use:

 Share the theme with engineering companies and agencies.
 Encourage them to use the theme for Websites, in their newsletters, on banners, enclosed with employee paychecks, or on signs or table tents in the lunchroom.

 Organize pre-college outreach activities.

-• Pass out a Discover-e themed postcard with details about how participants in your event may contact your Section or Branch to have a “real engineer” attend their classroom or after school event.
+Pass out a DiscoverE themed postcard with details about how participants in your event may contact your Section, Branch or Younger Member Forum to have a “real engineer” attend their classroom or after school event.

-• Treat outreach volunteers to a unique ‘Thank you’ or special recognition for their participation or give them a raffle ticket and enter them in an end-of-year drawing for their continued enthusiasm.
-Let them know how much you value their time and contribution.
+Treat outreach volunteers to a unique ‘Thank you’ or special recognition for their participation or give them a raffle ticket and enter them in an end-of-year drawing for their continued enthusiasm.
+Let them know how much you value their time and contribution. ________________________________________

-Outreach volunteers are awesome, too!
-Engineers Week is a perfect time to celebrate volunteerism and highlight the extraordinary work volunteers do throughout the year, promoting civil engineering in their communities.
+ASCE volunteers really DO make a difference.
+Engineers Week is the perfect time to celebrate volunteerism and highlight the extraordinary work volunteers do throughout the year to promote civil engineering in their communities.

 Recognize local volunteers as part of Engineers Week.

-• Give special volunteers a unique thank you, or reward just a few for their efforts.
+- Give special volunteers a unique thank you.
+Select ASCE merchandise to reward them for their efforts.

 Hold an Engineers Week banquet or luncheon to honor volunteers.

-• Use the Celebrate Awesome theme in your ‘save the date’ email, invitation and program.
+- Use the Let’s Make a Difference theme in your ‘save the date’ email, invitation and program.

-• Showcase the awesome contributions of volunteer leaders in your Section or Branch, New Faces of Civil Engineering, or EWB chapter.
+- Showcase the awesome contributions of volunteer leaders in your Section, Branch, Younger Member Forum, or affiliated Student Chapters.

-• Hang banners or display posters to highlight the Let's Make A Difference theme.
+- Hang banners or display posters to highlight the Let's Make A Difference theme.
 Get yours from ASCE.

-• Create a slide show with photographs of your Section or Branch’s volunteers at work.
+- Create a slide show with photographs of your Section or Branch’s volunteers at work.
 Set the show to themed music, such as Eric Clapton’s Change the World. or Natalie Merchant’s Kind and Generous.
 Show the slide show while guests are arriving.